oittaa/avif-converter/README.md

 ## Caching with Google Cloud Platform

 If you're using the Docker container with [Cloud Run][cloud-run], you can optionally enable caching.
 This way you don't have to regenerate the same images every time from scratch.
 [Cloud Storage][cloud-storage] buckets are used as a cache.
+Environment variable `CACHE_TIMEOUT` defines the object timeout in seconds.
+Zero means the object never expires.
+The default is 43200.

-You can use the following shell script as a template to create a bucket.
+You can use the following shell script as a template to create a bucket with a lifecycle policy that cleans up expired objects every day.

 ```
 #!/bin/sh